secdev02/inFUSEd/README.md

-This work is inspired and informed from my time at as a researcher @ThinkstCanary 💚 `https://canary.tools/`
+This work is inspired and informed from my time as a researcher @ThinkstCanary 💚 `https://canary.tools/`